sghpjuikit/player/app/documentation/README.md

 When application detects problem it will display a message notifying the user along with all the details and logs.

-Problems, feedback or requests can be provided on the application github page, which can also be opened through the application.
-Search for `Github` in the application search.
+Problems, feedback or requests can be provided on the application GitHub page, which can also be opened through the application.
+Search for `GitHub` in the application search.

 The logs can be found in the application `app/user/log` directory.